Vasa Township, Goodhue County, Minnesota

 Vasa Township is a township in Goodhue County, Minnesota, United States.
 The population was 872 at the 2000 census.
+Part of the township is part of the Vasa Historic District on the National Register of Historic Places.

-Vasa Township was organized in 1858, and named for Gustav I of Sweden (Gustav Vasa).
+Vasa Township was organized in 1858 and named for Gustav I of Sweden (Gustav Vasa).
+The township has been referred to by multiple names in the past, including Mattson('s) Settlement, Vasa, and Vasa Village.